-Not everyone who is overly hyperactive, inattentive, or impulsive has an attention deficit disorder.
-Since most people sometimes blurt out things they didn't mean to say, bounce from one task to another, or become disorganized and forgetful.
+Not everyone who is overly hyperactive, inattentive, or impulsive has an attention deficit disorder as most people sometimes blurt out things they didn't mean to say, bounce from one task to another, or become disorganized and forgetful.

 To assess whether a person has ADHD, we consider several critical questions: Are they a continuous problem and not just a response to a temporary situation?
 Do the behaviours occur in several settings or only in one specific place like the playground or the office?